mloubout/SC20Paper/response.md

 > kernels have really high arithmetic intensity [...] not as challenging for optimization

-High arithmetic intensity does not imply "non challenging optimization".
-In fact, it's the exact opposite, and there are several examples in computational science that we could use as evidence, even outside of seismic.
-Take high-order finite (spectral) elements for instance -- you may get an extremely good arithmetic intensity, but without tensor-product basis functions and suitable optimizations such as sum-factorization you'll likely end up with a notable, yet totally misleasing, GFlops/s performance, as a huge fraction of flops will stem from redundant computation (e.g., common sub-expressions, lack of code hoisting, distributivity).
+High arithmetic intensity does not imply "non-challenging optimization".
+In fact, it's the opposite, even outside of seismic.
+Take high-order finite (spectral) elements for instance -- you may get an extremely high arithmetic intensity, but without tensor-product basis functions and optimizations such as sum-factorization, ultimately you'll get a notable yet misleasing GFlops/s performance, as a huge fraction of flops will stem from redundant computation (e.g., common sub-expressions, lack of code hoisting, distributivity).
 The same story happens with our TTI.
-As we explain in the paper [section III] without capturing the cross-iteration common sub-expressions (due to high order derivatives), we would have obtained remarkable GFlops/s performance, but terrible GPoints/s.
-And capturing such redundancies is indeed quite challenging.
-In fact, this is one of the reasons several companies are today so much interested in Devito: machines (compilers) can be better than humans at detecting redundancies, and definitely way faster than them.
+As we explain in the paper [section III], without capturing the cross-iteration common sub-expressions (due to high order derivatives), we would have obtained remarkable GFlops/s performance, but terrible GPoints/s.
+Detecting and scheduling such redundancies is cumbersome.
+This is also one of the reasons there is today so much interest in Devito by companies: machines (compilers) can be better than humans at optimizing away redundancies, and definitely way faster than them.

 > [...]
 MPI which is a bit behind times these days.

-In 2020 MPI is still de facto a widely adopted approach for domain decomposition.
+MPI is still a widely adopted approach for domain decomposition.

 ## R3